 What is Ceylon tea?
 This is a good question.
 And we have a plot twist..
 Ceylon tea is not actually a type of tea.
-It is simply a region where teas are grown.
-More specifically, Ceylon tea is tea grown in Sri Lanka.
-So, we know all the tea from that region as Ceylon tea.
-I’d be willing to bet that you have already had Ceylon tea without even knowing it.
-Click here to check out some of our teas from the Ceylon region.
+This category of tea was actually created because of the region its grown.
+I’d be willing to bet that you have already had some of this tea without even knowing it.
+Found out what is considered Ceylon tea below.

 What is Ceylon Tea?

-What is Ceylon tea?
-As I mentioned, Ceylon tea is not a type of tea, it’s a tea-growing region.
+As I mentioned Ceylon tea is not a type of tea, it’s a tea-growing region.
 The Ceylon region is essentially the country of Sri Lanka and is where the tea plant, Camellia sinensis, is grown.
 Tea grown in this region is known as Ceylon because Sri Lanka was known as Ceylon until 1972.
-This was the name that British colonists gave to the region.
-In addition, there is Ceylon black tea, green tea, or white tea.
+This was the name that British colonists originally gave to the region.

 Furthermore, there are other products with Ceylon in the name to show that they are from this area.
 In addition to teas, there is also Ceylon rice, Ceylon cinnamon, and more.